 Categories

 Gal’s Guide Podcast – Coco Chanel

 The gal pals finish up Women’s History Month with Leah’s 1 thing being about Coco Chanel.
 Now, Leah has talked about Coco before on Your Gal Friday but after 2 years, she’s still processing and this time she doesn’t have to keep it PG-13.
 What’s the worst that could happen?
-Joined by Bonnie, Josh […]
+Joined by Bonnie, Josh and […]

+Categories